ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 30:07 [[start:1807528][end:1813100]] These deep temporal models that integrate various kinds of priors at different scales.
 [[start:1813920][end:1831140]] So here, contextual modulation acts as a linchpin in the integration of social scripts into the generative models we can now appreciate how generative model and social scripts coalesce to form a comprehensive framework for understanding interactions.

-30:35 [[start:1835270][end:1853030]] So active inference is a nuanced lens to explore how power dynamics shape shared generative models, thereby influencing the cultural affordances available to individuals.
+30:35 [[start:1835270][end:1853030]] So Active Inference is a nuanced lens to explore how power dynamics shape shared generative models, thereby influencing the cultural affordances available to individuals.
 [[start:1854650][end:1864250]] For instance, epistemic communities serves as platforms where power dynamics can significantly shape shared beliefs and actions.
 [[start:1864990][end:1885090]] Through the construction of certain niche, we can see that existing power structure lead to the creation of environments that perpetuate these structures through certain kinds of scripts, certain kinds of norms, and through the valence that we associate to our sense of self relative to these scripts.
 [[start:1886390][end:1891406]] Cultural affordances here are dynamically influenced by power tinged asymmetries.